Whitewater Rafting – Thrill-Seeking Family Adventures in North America

 Whitewater rafters should also keep in mind the harmful effects of ultraviolet rays and bring along sun glasses and sunscreen.
 More often than not, these items will be available at the outfitter’s store should you forget.
 However, they will be quite a bit more pricy than if you had remembered them yourself.

 Whitewater rafting is a perfect way to satisfy your inner thrill seeker and get you in touch with areas of nature, that might otherwise be inaccessible.
+It makes you feel alive, doing something that takes you out of your comfort zone and away from the worries of everyday life.
 If you are on a family holiday, try to book in advance and find out the recommended age limits and any other conditions, for their tours.
 Whitewater rafting is usually not recommended for children under eight years of age, for safety reasons.